-Objective Weighting A01 Demonstrate knowledge and understanding of the key concepts and principles of computer science.
-35 - 40% AO2 Apply knowledge and understanding of key concepts and principles of computer science.
-45 - 50% AO3 Analyse problems in computational terms: to make reasoned judgements to design, program, evaluate and refine solutions.
-15 - 20%
+Objective Weighting AO1 Demonstrate knowledge and understanding of the key concepts and principles of computer science.
+30% AO2 Apply knowledge and understanding of key concepts and principles of computer science.
+40% AO3 Analyse problems in computational terms: to make reasoned judgements to design, program, evaluate and refine solutions.
+30%

-Requirements for the programming project
+Requirements for assessments

-Requirements in relation to the programming project for GCSE Qualifications in Computer Science
+Requirements in relation to assessments for GCSE Qualifications in Computer Science

-Condition GCSE(Computer Science)3.3 allows us to specify requirements and guidance in relation to the programming project for GCSE Qualifications in Computer Science.
+Condition GCSE(Computer Science)2.1 allows us to specify requirements and guidance in relation to assessments for GCSE Qualification in Computer Science.

-We set out our requirements for the purposes of Condition GCSE(Computer Science)3.3 below.
+We set out below our requirements for the purposes of Condition GCSE(Computer Science)2.1.
+Awarding organisations must comply with these requirements in relation to all GCSE Qualifications in Computer Science they make available.